34 R6

 DB[("SQLite<br>movies.db")]

-R6 manages the database connection and filtering logic; Shiny modules handle the UI and reactive wiring.
+{R6} manages the database connection and filtering logic, while the Shiny modules handle the UI and reactive wiring.

 The key insight is that MovieData sits outside the reactive graph entirely.
-It knows nothing about Shiny; it just connects to the SQL database, holds the data, and filters it on demand.
-The server function is the adapter between R6 and reactivity.
+MovieData knows nothing about what’s going on with Shiny, it just does data stuff (i.e., connects to the SQL database, holds the data, and filters it on demand).
+The server function is the adapter between {R6} and reactivity.

 34.3 The MovieData R6 Class

-MovieData is the heart of movexplR6.
+MovieData is the heart of the app.
 It owns the database connection, loads the full joined dataset into memory on initialization, and exposes a single filter() method that returns a filtered data frame on demand.

 Below is the definition of the MovieData object: